jocoso/Trimurti/blueprint.md

 - The textbox will only be visible if the user is logged in
 - When the user press submit the box will empty and a new comment will show on the page without the need to refresh.
 - The same information than the main post should be displayed in my comment

+---

+## Posts: Dashboard
+**User Story**
+**As a** new visitor to the blog,
+**I want to** be able to click 'Dashboard' in the navigation menu, **So that I** can see the post I have created, given the option to create a new blog post.

+### Acceptance Criteria
+> - The user can access the dashboard by using the navbar.
+> - In the dashboard section, the user can see all the post they have created if they have logged in.
+> - The user can see a button in the dashboard that reads: 'Add a Post'.

+### Acceptance Criteria:
+**Fetching Posts:**
+- The user can see all the post they have ever created.
+- If the user is not logged in, they will see a message that reads 'You need to login to see your posts.'
+- Push and Merged without issues.
+- Works in Render.

+**Just a Button:**
+- The user can see a button located at the bottom of the dashboard.
+- When clicked by the user, it will print in the console 'I was clicked.'